touying-typ/touying/src/configs.typ

 ///
 /// - `slide-fn` (function): The function to create a new slide.
 ///
-/// - `new-section-slide` (function): The function to create a new slide for a new section.
+/// - `new-section-slide-fn` (function): The function to create a new slide for a new section.
 The default value is `none`.
 ///
-/// - `new-subsection-slide` (function): The function to create a new slide for a new subsection.
+/// - `new-subsection-slide-fn` (function): The function to create a new slide for a new subsection.
 The default value is `none`.
 ///
-/// - `new-subsubsection-slide` (function): The function to create a new slide for a new subsubsection.
+/// - `new-subsubsection-slide-fn` (function): The function to create a new slide for a new subsubsection.
 The default value is `none`.
 ///
-/// - `new-subsubsubsection-slide` (function): The function to create a new slide for a new subsubsubsection.
+/// - `new-subsubsubsection-slide-fn` (function): The function to create a new slide for a new subsubsubsection.
 The default value is `none`.
+///
+/// - `receive-body-for-new-section-slide-fn` (bool): Whether to receive the body for the new section slide function.
+The default value is `true`.
+///
+/// - `receive-body-for-new-subsection-slide-fn` (bool): Whether to receive the body for the new subsection slide function.
+The default value is `true`.
+///
+/// - `receive-body-for-new-subsubsection-slide-fn` (bool): Whether to receive the body for the new subsubsection slide function.
+The default value is `true`.
+///
+/// - `receive-body-for-new-subsubsubsection-slide-fn` (bool): Whether to receive the body for the new subsubsubsection slide function.
+The default value is `true`.
 ///
 /// - `show-strong-with-alert` (bool): Whether to show strong with alert.
 The default value is `true`.
 ///